ali1dc/zookeeper/blog.md

 instance_id = Net::HTTP.get(URI.parse(metadata_endpoint + 'instance-id'))
 eni.attach(instance_id: instance_id, device_index: 1)
 ```

-At this point, the new network with the IP address that we know, is attached, but we cannot use that for communication yet!
-Unless we create network config and route, and make our new network device as the default.
-This can be handled by this shell script:
+At this point, the new network with the IP address that we know is attached, but we are not able to use it for communication yet!
+Unless we create a network config and route and make our new network device as the default.
+This can be managed by this shell script:
 ```sh
 #!/bin/bash -e
 export GATEWAY=`route -n | grep "^0.0.0.0" | tr -s " " | cut -f2 -d" "`